 Motorsport Engineering - FdEng (Foundation Degree)

-This full-time course provides a sound knowledge and understanding of the essential core disciplines within motorsport engineering, and equips graduates with the skills and depth of knowledge required to pursue a career within the motorsport or automotive industries.
-The course will give you a professional foundation for a range of technical and management careers.
+This full-time course provides a sound knowledge andunderstanding of the essential core disciplines within motorsport engineering, and equips graduates with the skills and depth of knowledge required to pursue a career within the motorsport or automotive industries.

-- Links to industry with guest lectures and site visits
+- Strong industry links, with guest lectures, site visits and tours

-- CAD software and analysis software for CFD and FEA work
+- Industry-standard analytical and development software for CAD, FEA and CFD work

 - Access to facilities at the University of Brighton, including wind tunnels and optical research engines